KatherineOracle/cooltechvault-api/README.md

-Hello code reviewer
+# CooltechVault server app

-I’ve just completed my CredentialsVault app as part of my studies at HyperionDev!
+I’ve just completed this CredentialsVault app as part of my studies at HyperionDev!

-This is an Express/Mongoose API for the backend of the CoolTechVault app
+This is the Express/Mongoose API, for the client-side app see <https://github.com/KatherineOracle/cooltechvault>

+# Installation

+To run on your own PC:
+1. Run npm install from client folder
+2. Run npm install from server folder
+3. navigate into the server folder, and run `npm run start:dev`